 We'll start by configuring the clicks menu.
 Press the fire button and + to enter the menu.
 Use the +/- keys to navigate and fire to select the 'Interface' menu, then the 'Clicks' sub-menu.
 The fire button cycles through the options for each menu item.
 Mine are set up like this:

-I don't use Cruise much but it's a nice option to have.
+I don't use Cruise much but it's a nice option to have, I have it set to 60s and typically use it for water rips, toggling it off manually when I'm done.
 Edit is used to adjust the max power in Tubo (temp control) mode or switch between Tubo and power modes.
 Clock toggles the clock on/off on the main screen.